EyringMLClimateGroup/karmouche23esd_CausalModelEvaluation_Modes/README.md

     conda activate causalenv

 #### **3.** Install the TIGRAMITE package to use PCMCI+: please follow instructions: [here](https://github.com/jakobrunge/tigramite)
-It is the User's responsibility to install TIGRAMITE.
-Results of the paper have been produced using version: 5.0.1.17
+**It is the User's responsibility to install TIGRAMITE**.
+Results of the paper have been produced using version: 5.0.1.17 After installing Tigramite in the conda environment, add environment to jupyter kernels:

+    python -m ipykernel install --user --name=causalenv
 ---------------